Part 1: Ministerial code of ethics

 2.6 The First Minister's office should be kept informed of ministers' engagements, and also of their weekend and holiday arrangements, so that, if a sudden emergency arises, it can inform the First Minister which ministers are immediately available.
-As set out at paragraph 9.3 any minister who wishes to be absent from the UK for any reason, other than official business at a European Union institution, must seek the First Minister's approval.
+As set out at paragraph 9.3 any minister who wishes to be absent from the UK for any reason must seek the First Minister's approval.

 2.7 When a minister is absent for a considerable period for any reason it may be desirable that arrangements should be made for another member of the Cabinet to be available to cover for him or her and to represent his or her interests in discussions in Cabinet or in any other collective ministerial meeting.
 The First Minister's prior approval should be sought for the arrangements for cover for an absent minister.

-2.10 The responsibility for the management and conduct of special advisers, including discipline, rests with the First Minister.
-The First Minister is responsible for deciding on the distribution of special adviser posts within the Welsh Government, whether in support of individual ministers or as collective resource.
-The First Minister will be accountable to the Assembly and the public for his or her actions and decisions in respect of the special advisers.
+2.10 The First Minister is responsible for deciding on the distribution of Special Adviser posts within the Welsh Government, whether in support of individual Ministers or as collective resource.
+The responsibility for the conduct of Special Advisers, including discipline, rests with the First Minister.
+The First Minister will be accountable to the Senedd and the public for his or her actions and decisions in respect of the Special Advisers.

-2.11 The Welsh Government will publish an annual statement to the Assembly setting out the numbers, names, and paybands of special advisers and their overall paybill.
+2.11 The Welsh Government will publish an annual statement to the Senedd setting out the numbers, names, and paybands of Special Advisers and their overall paybill.